 |Equipped with 22 bathrooms, the newer house, called “The Knoll” was later sold to film producer Dino di Laurentiis, who sold it to singer Kenny Rogers, who in turn sold it to Barbara and Marvin Davis.
 With the occupation by the Davises, “The Knoll” has been the scene of some of the greatest parties in America in the 1980s and 1990s.

 Lucy Smith Doheny Batson lived to a very great age, over a hundred.
 At the end of her life, she moved to a large (5000 square feet) and luxurious condominium on the Wilshire Corridor.
-A very formidable character, at the very end of her life, she would arise each morning, get herself dressed up for a luncheon engagement, place herself in a wingback chair in her livingroom, her handbag on the floor at her side, and sit.
+Always a formidable character, at the very end of her life, she would arise each morning, get herself dressed up for a luncheon engagement, place herself in a wingback chair in her livingroom, her handbag on the floor at her side, and sit.
 And wait.

 Her grandchildren would visit the intimidating dowager.
 It was said that even her grandchildren, ever curious, were afraid to ask her “what happened” in the big house on that fateful night in February 1929.
 One of them told me once that they wondered why she went to the trouble to dress and sit there, handbag ready, and wait.
 Was she, the very devout Roman Catholic lady, waiting for her Maker to come a-calling.
 Was she worried about the Judgment Day, the believer that she was?
 Did she have reason to suffer guilt?
 Was it because of what really happened to Neddie and Hughie on that fateful February night almost seventy years before?